paulwarren/nzde/dict/J/README.md

+## joe

+ <i>v.</i> (historical) to cry `joe!' to indicate that an official, a policeman, or a stranger was approaching.
+[Goldfields]

+>  On Monday last, at 6 o'clock, Cobb's coach ... left Dunedin for Dunstan all right, but ater running twenty miles, one of the fore wheels collapsed. ...
+Upon [the driver's] arrival at the Union Hotel with his polers, he was rushed with enquiries. ...Seating himself on the axle in a comical position, he was `Joe'd' by a chorus of lookers-on.
+Replying that those who had nothing better to do than `Joe' him were a set of `tarnation fools', he drove off at top speed. <i>(Jul 25, 1863,Otago Colonist</i>) [NOTES: 1863 July 25 Otago Colonist in 1931 Lovell-Smith Old Coaching Days 35]

+>  <b>MONEY</b> .` The word `Joe' expresses derision usually be stowed on new chums on the diggings, or any man acting, or dressing , or speaking in any way considered as outre by the diggers themselves. ..
+As this was the first time such a thing had been attempted on those diggings, I had to undergo a tremendous fire of `Joes' from every chum I passed...
+Times getting dull about the Six-mile, I was joined one by one by many others, several of whom had been among the first to `Joe' me at the beginning <i>(1871,Knocking About in NZ,103</i>)

+>  <b>THATCHER</b> The swell that in London rides through Rotten-row, Is admired and bowed to by many, you know; But if he were to ride down our country roads, I rather think he would be pretty well `joed.' <i>(1875,NZ Songster,No.3/87</i>) [NOTES: London and the Diggings]

+>  `You may form some idea of the estimate in which the escort is held by the miners, when I tell you that it was `joed' yesterday for a distance of a quarter of a mile along the river.' <i>(May 24, 1864,Press, The</i>) [NOTES: 1966 Turner 153 ...a correspondent to the Press, 24 May 1864, reported:]

+<b>2</b> <i>n.</i> [1984 17 F E48 Pakuranga Coll.
+17 JOE COOL [boasting 5] -->1984 17 M E99 Pakuranga Coll.
+17 JOE LOUDMOUTH -->1984 17 M E97 Pakuranga Coll.
+17 JOE 90 [boasting] -->1984 17 M E98 Pakuranga Coll.
+17 JOE 90 -->1984 16 M E66 Pakuranga Coll.
+9 JOE STUDY -->1984 16 M E66 Pakuranga Coll.
+26 JOE SWAT -->1984 17 M E99 Pakuranga Coll.
+26 JOE SWAT -->1984 17 M E99 Pakuranga Coll.
+26 JOE DOBBY [swot, exams] -->1984 16 M E66 Pakuranga Coll.
+29 JOE FRIEND -->1984 17 M E98 Pakuranga Coll.
+28 JOE FRIEND -->1984 17 F E49 Pakuranga Coll.
+34 JOE LAUGH [something amusing] -->1984 16 M E66 Pakuranga Coll.
+32 JOE FLUKE [luck] -->1984 17 M E99 Pakuranga Coll.
+32 JOE FLUKE -->1984 17 M E97 Pakuranga Coll.
+32 JOE LUCKY -->1984 17 M E98 Pakuranga Coll.
+32 JOE LUCKY -->1984 16 F E37 Pakuranga Coll.
+3 JOE 90 [something/one disliked] -->1984 16 F E40 Pakuranga Coll.
+3 JOE 90 -->1984 16 F E40 Pakuranga Coll.
+24E JOE 90 [authorities] -->1953 17 M A38 Thames DHS 6 LETS GO JOE [impatience 3]

+<b>3</b> <i>n.</i> a penny [[check this in P].]

+>  <b>PARTRIDGE</b> Joe.
+9. A penny: New Zealanders' (- 1935).
+Cf. sense 2. -->?
+NZ sense from Joe Ward] <i>(1937,Dictionary of Slang,441</i>)

+<b>5</b> <i>n.</i>

+>  Saul muttered, `Have you got a safe?
+A rubber, a joe, don't be stupid.' ... `Ive got one, one condom.' <i>(1976,Islands,15/54</i>) [NOTES: Evans (Girl Story Story)]

 ## Joe

  <i>exclam.</i> A cry, often Joe!
 Joe! to greet newcomers or strangers to a diggings, and especially a warning cry to herald the approach of authorities. [(obs goldfields cry)]